Read our latest guide: How to Choose the Right Kitchen Cabinets for Your 2023 Kitchen Renovation

 Summary: Pre-assembled kitchen cabinets provide a robust kitchen that will likely last as long as a custom kitchen but for a much lower price.

 Custom Kitchen Cabinets

 Custom kitchen cabinets are at the top end of the price range.
-They are made form a local kitchen cabinetmaker and made to measure.
+They are made by a local kitchen cabinetmaker and made to measure.
 They are usually made in their factory and/or onsite.
-Like the other options, they too present pros and cons.
+Like the other options, they, too, present pros and cons.